FermiParadox/MinusTimesMinus/README.md

-In has several difficulty levels, which affect how many terms are presented to the user and whether the terms will be integers or decimals.
+Several difficulty levels, which affect how many terms are presented to the user and whether the terms will be integers or decimals.